sammyutere/Auto-Discovery-Auto-Deployment/README.md

 Click on the cogwheel, click on Repository in the left hand pane, then click create repository

-In the drop down list select maven2(hosted)
+- In the drop down list select maven2(hosted)

-Under Name, chose name of choice eg, nexus-repo

-Under version policy, select mixed
+    Under Name, type name of choice eg, nexus-repo Under version policy, select mixed
     Under Deployment policy, select Allow redeploy
     Click create repository

-Next click create repository at the top pane
+- Next click create repository at the top pane
     In the drop down list select docker(hosted)

-Under Name, chose name of choice eg, docker-repo

-Select HTTP radio button and enter 8085 as port value

-Under Enable Docker V1 API, select the radio button

-Click create repository
+    Under Name, chose name of choice eg, docker-repo Select HTTP radio button and enter 8085 as port value Select HTTPS radio button and enter 443 as port value Under Enable Docker V1 API, select the radio button Click create repository

-Next under security, click on Realms
+- Next under security, click on Realms

-Double click on Docker Bearer Token Realm

-Click on save
+    Double click on **Docker Bearer Token Realm** Click on save

 Access Jenkins via bastion host, since Jenkins is in a private subnet.
-Exit connection to Nexus terminal, and establish ssh connection from the root main terminal into the bastion host using the command ssh -i petclinic-private-key ubuntu@bastion-server-ip
+Exit connection to Nexus terminal, and establish ssh connection from the root main terminal into the bastion host using the command **ssh -i petclinic-private-key ubuntu@bastion-server-ip**

-In the bastion terminal, run the command, ssh ec2-user@jenkins-server-ip
+In the bastion terminal, run the command, **ssh ec2-user@jenkins-server-ip**

-To have access to Jenkins administrator password to setup Jenkins from the browser, on the Jenkins terminal run, sudo cat /var/lib/jenkins/secrets/initialAdminPassword
+To have access to Jenkins administrator password to setup Jenkins from the browser, on the Jenkins terminal run, **sudo cat /var/lib/jenkins/secrets/initialAdminPassword**

 Copy the admin password string of characters